 This section allows the user to select the profile to be computed.

 This section has a table that lists all profiles defined in the project.
-The user can select the desired profile by checking the checkboxes available in the Perform Analysis column corresponding to each profile name available in the Profile Name column to display the output result.
+In order to display the output result, the user can select the desired profile by checking the checkboxes available in the Perform Analysis column corresponding to each profile name available in the Profile Name column.
 By default, all profiles are selected.

 The user can click the [Select All] button to select all profiles listed in the table to analyze.